Select language:

 Over seven million Australians live in regional, rural, and remote (RRR) areas – and research has consistently shown there are disparities in health outcomes between RRR Australians and people living in metropolitan areas.

-Combined with the fact that blood cancers are among the most prevalent and deadly cancers out there, people in RRR Australia more of a disadvantage.
+Combined with the fact that blood cancers are among the most prevalent and deadly cancers out there, people in RRR Australia are at more of a disadvantage.
 In 2022, people in RRR areas made up 41% of the country’s blood cancer cases.

 To address the needs of RRR Australians, the Leukaemia Foundation is launching the RRR Program to support timely diagnosis of blood cancer and enhance post-treatment support through primary healthcare services.